onkar895/NAMASTE-JAVASCRIPT/EPISODE-2/Notes.md

 ## How JS is executed & Call Stack:

--   When a JS program is ran, a global execution context is created.
+-   When a JS program is ran, a **global execution context** is created.
--   The execution context is created in two phases.
+-   The execution context is created in **two phases**.
-    -   Memory creation phase - JS will allocate memory to variables and functions.
+    -   **Memory creation phase** - JS will allocate memory to variables and functions.
-    -   Code execution phase
+    -   **Code execution phase** - where the actual code is executed.

 ### Let's consider the below example and its code execution steps: